Recovering 3D structural properties of galaxies from SDSS-like photometry: Description of the three-dimensional photometric model

-We use a sufficiently flexible model for describing the spatial distribution of the luminosity of a ga\-laxy.
+We use a sufficiently flexible model for describing the spatial distribution of the luminosity of a galaxy.
 The model galaxy is given as a superposition of its individual stellar components.
 Each component is approximated by an ellipsoid of rotational symmetry with a constant axial ratio $q$; its spatial density distribution follows Einasto's law

-where $l (0)=hL/(4\pi q a_0^3)$ is the central density and $L$ is the luminosity of the component; $a= \sqrt{r^2+z^2/q^2}$, where $r$ and $z$ are two cylindrical coordinates.
+where $l (0)=hL/(4\pi q a_0^3)$ is the central luminosity density and $L$ is the luminosity of the component; $a= \sqrt{r^2+z^2/q^2}$, where $r$ and $z$ are cylindrical coordinates.
 We make use of the harmonic mean radius $a_0$ as a good characteriser of the real extent of the component.
-The coefficients $h$ and $k$ are normalising parameters, dependent on the structure parameter $N$ \citep[see appendix~B of][]{Tenjes:94}.
-The luminosity density distribution (Eq.~\ref{eq:einasto}) proposed by \citet{Einasto:65} is similar to the S\'{e}rsic law \citep{Sersic:68} for surface densities \citep{Tamm:06}.
+The coefficients $h$ and $k$ are normalising parameters, dependent on the structure parameter $N$ \citep[see appendix~B of][]{Tamm:12}.
+The luminosity density distribution (Eq.~\ref{eq:einasto}) proposed by \citet{Einasto:65} is similar to the S\'{e}rsic law \citep{Sersic:68} for surface densities with a certain relation between corresponding structure parameters \citep{Tamm:06}.

 The density distributions of all visible components are projected along the line of sight and their sum yields the surface brightness distribution of the model

 where $A$ is the major semi-axis of the equidensity ellipse of the projected light distribution and $Q_j$ are their apparent axial ratios $Q^2=\cos^2i+q^2\sin^2i$.
 The inclination angle between the plane of the galaxy and the plane of the sky is denoted by $i$.
 The summation index $j$ designates each visible component.